cbteeple/ctrlp/README.md

 # Ctrl-P: Hardware Interface
 The low-level hardware control interface for controlling a Ctrl-P pressure control system.

-## Versions
-You can always keep up to date by using the version in the master branch.
-For previous stable versions, checkout the [releases](https://github.com/cbteeple/ctrlp/releases).

 ## Installation
 ### Install the release version